mschuchard/puppet-check/README.md

 # you need ruby and any other extra dependencies that come from packages; in this example we install git to use it for downloading external module dependencies
 RUN apt-get update && apt-get install ruby git -y
 # you need puppet-check and any other extra dependencies that come from gems; in this example we install reek because the ruby ABI is 2.3 and then rspec-puppet and rake for extra testing
-RUN gem install --no-rdoc --no-ri puppet-check reek rspec-puppet rake
+RUN gem install --no-document puppet-check reek rspec-puppet rake
 # this is needed for the ruby json parser to not flip out on fresh os installs for some reason (change encoding value as necessary)
 ENV LANG en_US.UTF-8
 # create the directory for your module, directory environment, etc. and change directory into it